What Are Dependent and Independent Investments?

 The two investments would not be economically independent, which we are using, even if the traffic across the river at this point were sufficient to operate both the bridge and the ferry profitably.
 Sometimes two investments cannot be accepted because the firm doesn’t have enough cash to finance both.
 This situation could occur if the amount of cash available for investments were strictly limited by management rather than by the capital market, or in increments of funds obtained from the capital market cost more than previous increments.

 In such a situation, accepting one investment may cause the rejection of the other.
-But we will not consider the two investments to be economically dependent.
+However we will not consider the two investments to be economically dependent.
 Classifying this type of investment as a dependent would make all investments for such a firm dependent, which is not a useful definition for our purposes.

 The dependency relationship can be further classified.
 Suppose a decision to undertake the second investment will increase the benefits expected from the first (or decrease the costs of undertaking the first without changing the benefits).
 In that case, the second investment is said to complement the first.
 Suppose the decision to undertake the second investment will decrease the benefits expected from the first (or increase the costs of undertaking the first without changing the benefits).
 In that case, the second is a substitute for the first.

-In the extreme case where the potential benefits derived from the first investment will completely disappear if the second investment is accepted, or where it is technically impossible to undertake the first when the second has been accepted, the two investments are said to be mutually beneficial exclusive.
+In the extreme case where the potential benefits derived from the first investment will completely disappear if the second investment is accepted, or where it is technically impossible to undertake the first when the second has been accepted, the two investments are said to be mutually beneficial and exclusive.